JoshDoug/Notes/NIX/Vim/vim-basics.md

 ## Retrieving and Merging Files

 To insert the contents of a file (not sure how often this is useful) use: `:r filename`, the file will be inserted on a new line below the cursor.
 The `r` command is short for retrieve.
 This command will also work with shell commands, so `:r !ls` will insert the output of `ls`.

+## Copy and Paste Text

+Use `y`, yank, and `p`, paste to copy and paste text.
+Text can be copied with visual mode, or used as an operator with counts and motions.

+* In visual mode select the text to be copied and then type `y` to yank it.
+* In normal mode `y` can be used as an operator, copy a word with `yw`, a line with `yy`, two lines with `2yy` or `y2y`

+Pasting has already been covered by the Put command above.

+## Set Option

+Options can be set via the CLI that last for the duration of the Vim session:

+* `:set ic` - sets Vim to ignore case while searching using `/`
+* `:set noic` - sets Vim to ignore case while searching
+* `:set hls is` - sets the `hlsearch` and `incsearch` options using their shorthands
+* `:set nohlsearch` - turns of search highlighting
+* To switch an option off use the same set command but prepend the feature name with 'no'